Regular savings accounts explained: Are they worth it?

 Andy’s Analysis

-If you want an account that pushes you to save every month, earns decent interest and even make it harder for you to access the money for a year then they can’t be beaten.
+If you want an account that pushes you to save every month, earns decent interest and sometimes make it harder for you to access the money for a year then they can’t be beaten.

 And as they’re offering some of the best rates on any kind of account, you’ll also likely be earning the most money you can.
+The fact that some are fixed also means you’re locking in a decent rate when they’re likely to fall elsewhere.

 But, many of these high-paying ones do require a current account.
 Though there’s no reason you can’t open up more accounts to get these offers, it’s worth considering if you’ll make more money by switching bank instead.
 Plus bear in mind you’ll be credit checked to open those current accounts.